IT Support Blog

 Today, I want to share with you a little secret but before I reveal how you can make hundreds of pounds, sometimes thousands over a period of time, I need to give you a little background information regarding an internet trend called Affiliate Marketing.

-Whilst the MoneySavingExpert website provides valuable information, it does make it's income from you, the customer.
-Most of the products reviewed are in fact part of affiliate schemes which pay the sites owner when you sign up to a given product also know as a "Cost Per Action or CPA".
+Whilst the MoneySavingExpert website provides valuable information, it does make its income from you, the customer.
+Most of the products reviewed are in fact part of affiliate schemes which pay

-The website outlines the fact they make commission when you sign up by an asterisk (*) at the side of their signup links.
-In this example, you can see the asterisk at the right side of Santander 123.
-Once you click that link, your computer remembers you were referred by Martin Lewis and sends that information over to Santander who then pay the Martin Lewis website their CPA or commission for the referral.
+The website outlines the fact they make a commission when you sign up by an asterisk (*) at the side of their signup links.
+In this example, you can see the asterisk on the right side of Santander 123.
+Once you click that link, your computer remembers you were referred by Martin Lewis and sends that information over to Santander who then pays the Martin Lewis website their CPA or commission for the referral.

 The affiliates job is to now "Market" or advertise their Affiliate link in whatever way they choose.
 Martin Lewis for example has created a website outlining the best financial buys on the market.
 He also appears on TV as well as asking customers to sign up to his newsletter where they can include more links.

 If we think back to the BT Broadband example, let's presume the signup link to purchase the product was bt.com/buy-broadband.
 An affiliate link would need to include a reference that lets BT know that they should be paying commission to the affiliate "IF" the customer buys their product.
 An affiliate link would therefore look something more like bt.com/buy-broadband?refererID=GHRRT.